Science Spoofs, Physics Pranks and Astronomical Antics: Paper sections

 \subsection{Abstracts}

-The 2011 paper ``Can apparent superluminal neutrino speeds be explained as a quantum weak measurement?'' has the brief abstract ``Probably not'' \cite{Berry}, which likely has the record as the shortest example in physics.
-For Max Tegmark's 1996 paper on pixelizing the sphere, the abstract was entirely in rhyming couplets \cite{Tegmark}.
-Ben-David \& Sattath wrote an abstract based on the fairytale ``The Fisherman and His Wife'', to introduce their 2017 paper on quantum cryptography \cite{BenOr}.
+The paper ``Chern numbers, quaternions, and Berry's phases in Fermi systems'' by Avron, Sadun, Segert \& Simon \cite{Avron} has the following brief abstract: ``Yes, but some parts are reasonably concrete''. ``Are Magnetic Dips Necessary for Prominence Formation?'' by Karpen et al.\ \cite{Karpen} has the more perfunctory abstract ``The short answer: No''.
+However, the 2011 paper ``Can apparent superluminal neutrino speeds be explained as a quantum weak measurement?'' has the even briefer abstract ``Probably not'' \cite{Berry}, which likely has the record as the shortest example in physics.

-Robert J. Nemiroff (co-founder of the APOD site) collected several items on his ``Comedy of Science'' page, including joke versions of an abstract, an erratum and an acknowledgements section.
+For Max Tegmark's 1996 ApJ paper on pixelizing the sphere, the abstract was entirely in rhyming couplets \cite{Tegmark}.
+Ben-David \& Sattath wrote an abstract based on the fairytale ``The Fisherman and His Wife'' to introduce their 2017 paper on quantum cryptography \cite{BenOr}.
+A review of ideas concerning the origin of ultra-high energy cosmic rays, written by J{\"o}rg Rachen in 2019, has an abstract inspired by the original Communist Party manifesto of Marx \& Engels \cite{UHECR}.
+Robert J. Nemiroff (co-founder of the APOD site) collected several items on his ``Comedy of Science'' page, including joke versions of an abstract, an erratum and an acknowledgements section \cite{RJN}.

+A generator of fake abstracts (and titles) from high-energy physics is provided at the snarXiv website \cite{snarxiv}.
+The site was developed by David Simmons-Duffin, who also created the ``arXiv versus snarXiv'' game.
+In computer science the ``SCIgen'' site allows you to create whole papers, including figures and references.